 Joe campaigned to change mental health services and implement better ways to help children and young people stand up and speak out against bullying.

-Joe in partnership with the Home Office, developed a supportive disclosure toolkit to help those with Autism and other additional learning needs, better communicate what was going on if they were experiencing bullying.
+In partnership with the Home Office, Joe developed a supportive disclosure toolkit to help those with Autism and other additional learning needs to better communicate what was going on if they were experiencing bullying.

 “I'm hoping to spread more awareness around the effect of Bullying and impact on Mental Health.
 I want to have a positive impact on more people.
 I want to spread hope, and Kindness.
 I hope to raise vital funds for Kidscape and get involved in their future projects, workshops and events.
 I want to raise the profile of Kidscape to help Children who have been bullied.
 I am over the moon to be a part of Kidscape and a big thank you to you all for giving me the opportunity to do so!”